EMPLOYMENT LAW FOR EMPLOYEES

-We do get good results without an application to the Employment Tribunal, or soon after an application has been filed at Court but before a final hearing at Court.
+We can get good results without an application to the Employment Tribunal, or soon after an application has been filed but before a final hearing at Court.

 If your matter has been filed or listed at court for hearing before your employer agrees to settle of court, withdrawing the matter from court would require your employer’s agreement to pay your legal expenses.

 Employers tend to enter negotiations and settlement for different reasons.
 One popular reason is that the employer has made a make mistake in his treatment or dismissal of our client and the employer or his solicitors know that they are likely to fail if the matter goes to court.